andylee830914/live_translation/README.md

 Then open the browser and go to `http://127.0.0.1:3000/` to see the live caption and translation.
 You can also open browser in brodcast application like OBS to show the live caption and translation in your live stream.

-You can switch the target language by setting the query like `?target=zh-Hant` in the URL.
-If you want to show only the translation, add another parameter `&translate_only` to the query.
+You can select languages by setting the query as `?language=original,en` in the URL.
+First language will be shown at bottom and second language will be shown at top.

 Notice that the application will pick up the default microphone of your system.